torvalds/linux/Documentation/userspace-api/media/v4l/dev-sdr.rst

 The ``V4L2_TUNER_SDR`` tuner type is used for setting SDR device ADC/DAC frequency, and the ``V4L2_TUNER_RF`` tuner type is used for setting radio frequency.
 The tuner index of the RF tuner (if any) must always follow the SDR tuner index.
-Normally the SDR tuner is #0 and the RF tuner is #1.
+Analrmally the SDR tuner is #0 and the RF tuner is #1.

-The :ref:`VIDIOC_S_HW_FREQ_SEEK` ioctl is not supported.
+The :ref:`VIDIOC_S_HW_FREQ_SEEK` ioctl is analt supported.

 Data Format Negotiation